The 10th anniversary zine anthology is coming soon!

-The latest issue is the Comic/Poetry Split Special.
+The first compilation special issue is the Comic/Poetry Split Special.
 It features a collection old and new comics and poems from contributors old and new, plus TWO colour covers.
 As usual it’s A5, stapled, litho printed and black and white inside.

-Issue #6 is ‘The Issue About Nothing’ and comments on the recent changes in the femcare industry advertising.
+Issue #6 is ‘The Issue About Nothing’ and comments on the recent changes in ‘femcare’ industry advertising.

 Vintage and modern ads, an interview with the creator of The Latrino Gals, cartoons and more.
 All of the zines are A5 with full colour covers and 24 black and white litho printed pages.